Portrait photograph of Professor Keith Ward

 God: a Guide for the Perplexed’ is my favourite.

-If you are interested in the relationship between religion and modern science, then ‘The Big Questions in Science and Religion’ does what it says on the tin.
+If you are interested in the relationship between religion and modern science, then ‘The Big Questions in Science and Religion’ is a good start.
 ‘Pascal’s Fire’ is more of a defence of a religious view in a scientific context, focusing on Pascal’s question: is the God of the scientists the same as the God of Abraham, Isaac and Jacob?
 ‘God, Chance and Necessity’ is about the role of chance in a created world.

 If you are interested in a philosopher’s take on the nature and place of religion, ‘The Case for Religion’ is the one to go for.